achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 ## Concluding remarks

-It was my intention to fully understand hiw the SAM pattern works under the hood and
+It was my intention to fully understand hiw the SAM pattern works under the hood and for this reason I decided to implement the pattern from scratch in favor of using a framework which implements it, like [Ravioli]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwNDQ2NjcwOSwxNzcyMzcwMDM4LDE0MD
+eyJoaXN0b3J5IjpbLTEyNTg1OTkwNDIsMjEwNDQ2NjcwOSwxNz
-Q0MDMyNjVdfQ==
+cyMzcwMDM4LDE0MDQ0MDMyNjVdfQ==
 -->